douglas-george/timberhearth/storybook/story.md

 So when Jessica Willowglen and Gabriel Thatcher asked to climb the tower a week ago, Mossel had planted himself squarely in their path.

-“Not yet,” he had told them.
-“Sixteen or not, you’re still green as spring grass.
+“Not yet,” he had told them. ”Sixteen or not, you’re still green as spring grass.
 There’s a stump in the east meadow that’s been waiting three summers to be cleared.
 You help me with that first.
 Then I’ll believe you’re ready for Whistlewing’s riddles.”

 Jessica had looked at him with steady eyes.
 Gabriel had sighed dramatically.
 But in the end, they had promised.